cjdelisle/cjdns/CONFIGURE.md

         // "your.external.ip.goes.here:33808":{"password":"zxl6zgxpl4stnuybdt0xlg4tn2cdl5h","publicKey":"u2jf87mgqlxfzdnywp60z3tx6tkulvgh2nyc2jk1zc69zzt2s8u0.k"}
     ],
 ````
+- `password`: This is the password that another system can give to your node and be allowed to connect.
+You would place it in the `password` section in the next part.
+- `your.external.ip.goes.here:33808` This section is what you would give to a friend so that they could connect with you.
+We suggest you add a `"name":"so-and-so"` section to it as well (don't forget the comma between sections!) so that it is easy to see who you have allowed access to.
+If it later turns out that you no longer wish to have this user connect to you then it is a simple matter to find them and delete or comment out the correct line.

 Admin Interface
 ---------------

+The `admin ` section defines the settings for the administrative interface of cjdns.
+Many of the scripts in `/contrib/` use this to interact with cjdns.
+You probably wont need to use anything in there unless you are helping to test something out.

 ````javascript
     // Settings for administering and extracting information from your router.
     // This interface provides functions which can be called through a TCP socket.